 Sonatype is great at OSS policy.
 Here's where Safeguard wins.

-Nexus, Lifecycle, and Firewall solve policy-on-components.
-Safeguard solves reasoning-on-reachable-code.
-We don't replace your repository — we add 100-level call-graph reachability, reasoning-model auto-fix with cited trace, 11-scanner fusion, and MCP/AI governance on top of whatever artefact manager you already ship.
+Nexus, Lifecycle, and Firewall are strong at policy-on-components.
+Safeguard adds reasoning-on-reachable-code.
+We don't replace your repository — we layer function-level call-graph reachability, cross-package taint analysis, reasoning-model auto-fix with cited trace, 11-scanner fusion, and MCP/AI governance on top of whatever artefact manager you already ship.

 At a glance.
 Capability matrix.